julianschill/klipper/docs/LED_Effect.md

 below the minimum temperature specified in the config.
 This can be used to indicate the hotend or bed is in a safe state to touch.

+#### Fire
+    Effect Rate:  45  Probability of "sparking"
+    Cutoff:       40  Rate of "cooling"
+    Palette:          Color values to blend from "Cold" to "Hot" The FastLED library for Arduino has a sample sketch called Fire2012WithPalette included with it.
+This effect is a port of that sketch.
+It simulates a flame by "sparking" an LED.
+The "heat" from that LED travels down the length of the LEDs where it gradually cools.
+A higher rate of sparking causes a greater amount of heat to accumulate at the base of the strip resulting a more intense flame.
+Changing the rate of cooling results in longer or shorter overall flames.

+#### HeaterFire
+    Effect Rate:  1  Minimum temperature to activate effect
+    Cutoff:       0   Disable effect once temp is reached
+    Palette:          Color values to blend from "Cold" to "Hot" The fire effect but responsive to the temperature of the specified heater.
+The flame starts as a small ember and increases in intensity as the heater's target temperature is reached.
+If the cutoff parameter is set to 1, the effect will be disabled once the target temperature is reached, otherwise it will stay active until the heater is disabled.

 #### AnalogPin
     Effect Rate:  10  Multiplier for input signal
     Cutoff:       40  Minimum threshold to trigger effect